Table of Contents

 Familiarity with testing tools and techniques: QA testers should be familiar with various testing tools and techniques, such as test case management software, automated testing tools, and performance testing tools.

-Knowledge of programming languages: While it is not necessarily required for all QA testers, having a basic understanding of programming languages can be helpful in understanding how software works and how to test it effectively.
+Knowledge of programming languages: While it is not necessarily required for all QA testers, having a basic understanding of programming languages can be helpful in understanding how the software works and how to test it effectively.

 Flexibility and adaptability: QA testers need to be able to adapt to changing requirements and priorities, and be willing to learn new tools and techniques as needed.